By Sempai Elena Waldman (Guest Post)

 It’s critically important to remind ourselves that there is NO SUCH THING AS CONSENT between an adult and a minor, or between a person in position of power, (including ALL squad staff,) and a subordinate.
 Remember, too, that especially with adolescents, “special” attention from an authority figure may be interpreted as love, but it is not – it’s abuse.

-Sexual abuse covers a broad range of actions, and are described here:
+Sexual abuse covers a broad range of actions:

 Believe the victim, validate the victim, and never, never blame the victim.
 No matter the sport, no matter the size, gender, personality, or allegation of the victim, they MUST be believed.
 Do not be swayed by the name or reputation of the alleged perpetrator.
 Treat all disclosures and warnings as valid, and worth your time and attention.